What is EFGS, Eurostat and GEOSTAT?

 What are the background, purpose, and progress of the GEOSTAT project?

-What are the organizational system and legal foundations of the GEOSTAT project?
+What are the organisational system and legal foundations of the GEOSTAT projects?

-GEOSTAT projects are ESSnet projects (http://www.cros-portal.eu/page/essnet).
-GEOSTAT2 is now in its third round of projects.
+The GEOSTAT projects are ESSnet projects (http://www.cros-portal.eu/page/essnet).
 The reason behind ESSnet projects are the Directors General of National Statistical Institutes (NSIs) expressed need to find synergies, harmonization and dissemination of best practices in the European Statistical System (ESS).
-GEOSTAT2 is the third round of GEOSTAT projects.
+GEOSTAT 3 is the third round of GEOSTAT projects.

 The participants in the various GEOSTAT projects are NSIs and members of the European Forum for Geography and Statistics.
 EFGS started as a voluntary cooperation between National Statistical Institutions (NSIs) in the Nordic countries in 1998, on use of geographic information systems (GIS) and statistics.